 In good news for travellers who like mix things up, Dawlish Warren also has a Blue Flag beach, funfair attractions, and beautiful walks.
 With a beachfront trail clinging to the crimson cliffs, following the South West Coast Path to neighbouring Dawlish comes highly recommended.

 Scale iconic Mount Snowdon.
 Zipline repurposed slate caverns.
 Raft rapids at Wales’ National White-Water Centre.
 Meander enchanting chocolate-box villages.
-Meet mythical monsters Dropdown content at Bala Lake.
+Meet mythical monsters at Bala Lake.
 Snowdonia sure offers an exhilarating mix of experiences.

 Spring visits also offer nature-lovers a chance to see the elusive, one-of-a-kind Snowdon lily — it blooms between May and early June.